Here are some other projects I’ve led or been involved in.

 Unimak is a volunteer group of over 60 Slovak and Czech students from top universities around the world.
 Our mission is to spread awareness of the possibilities for young Slovaks and Czechs to study at world leading universities.
 Our activities include advising on issues related to choosing and applying to universities abroad, outreach talks, videos and blogs.

-I have been involved ever since entering my undergraduate studies in 2016.
+I was involved since entering my undergraduate studies in 2016.
 In 2019/2020, I served as the president.